BuildingTHEITGUY/building-the-it-guy-mentorship/P-Band/README.md

 ## 👤 About the Author

 **Mohamed Asath**
-Earth Observation Learner · Father · Mentor
+Learner · Father · Mentor

 What started as a father learning about satellites for his space-obsessed kids became a mission to make Earth observation accessible to everyone.
 This project is part of the [**Building The IT Guy Mentorship**](https://github.com/BuildingTHEITGUY/building-the-it-guy-mentorship) program — a growing collection of hands-on learning labs spanning AI chip design, quantum computing, and Earth observation from space.